srikumarks/cspjs/README.md

 3. When a task function is called, it will begin executing only on the next IO turn.

-4. As task will always call the passed callback only once.
+4. A task will always call the passed callback once and once only.

 ### Sample code illustrating various features